griffithlab/civic-panel/docs/Sequence samples.rst

 	7) **Quality check**: After the nucleic acid generation step, it is recommended to assess the quantity and quality of the final elution.
 This can be accomplished using spectrophotometry and/or electropherograms.

 		- **Spectrophotometry** measures a substance's ability to absorb a specific wavelength, which in turn is a proxy for concentration and purity.
-First, the sample is exposed an ultraviolet light at a wavelength of 260 nanometres (nm) and the DNA and RNA in the sample will absorb a relative amount of the light that is proportional to the concentration.
+First, the sample is exposed to an ultraviolet light at a wavelength of 260 nanometres (nm) and the DNA and RNA in the sample will absorb a relative amount of the light that is proportional to the concentration.
 Next a photo-detector measures the light that passes through the sample (i.e., not absorbed), which allows you to calculate the quantification of DNA/RNA in the sample. `Nucleic acid quantification <https://en.wikipedia.org/wiki/Nucleic_acid_quantitation>`_ using spectrophotometry relies on the `Beer–Lambert law <https://en.wikipedia.org/wiki/Beer%E2%80%93Lambert_law>`_.

 		- **Electropherograms** measure the nucleic acid concentration and size using a fluorescent spectrum.
-The `Agilent 2100 Bioanalyzer <https://ipmb.sinica.edu.tw/microarray/index.files/Agilent%202100%20Bioanalyzer%20user%20guide.pdf>`_ evaluates the sample using spectrum of fluorescents.
+The `Agilent 2100 Bioanalyzer <https://ipmb.sinica.edu.tw/microarray/index.files/Agilent%202100%20Bioanalyzer%20user%20guide.pdf>`_ evaluates the sample using a spectrum of fluorescents.
 The `Qubit 4 Fluorometer <https://www.thermofisher.com/document-connect/document-connect.html?url=https%3A%2F%2Fassets.thermofisher.com%2FTFS-Assets%2FLSG%2Fmanuals%2FMAN0017209_Qubit_4_Fluorometer_UG.pdf&title=VXNlciBHdWlkZTogUXViaXQgNCBGbHVvcm9tZXRlcg==>`_ utilizes fluorescent dyes that are specific to the target of interest.

 -----------------------------
-Target enrichment strategies
+Library construction
 -----------------------------

-Target enrichment strategies are used to generate a specific collection of DNA fragments for sequencing.
-In advance of next-generation sequencing (NGS) development of these libraries typically require genomic fragmentation, ligation to custom linkers called adapters, and polymerase chain reaction (PCR) amplification.
+In advance of next-generation sequencing (NGS) construction of so-called sequencing libraries typically requires genomic fragmentation, ligation to custom linkers called adapters, and polymerase chain reaction (PCR) amplification.

 	1) **Genome fragmentation** requires breaking the DNA into smaller pieces using physical or chemical means.
 		- Physical fragmentation methods including sonication, nebulization or enzymatic reactions.